 There is so much that goes into building a brand.
 You need to decide who you are, what you’re about, and what kind of message you want to send to your audience—and then you need to figure out how to communicate all of those things in a visual way.

-Building the visual side of your brand can feel overwhelming when you’re starting from scratch.
-But one of the best ways to organize all of your ideas, nail all your design elements, and create a comprehensive visual story for your brand?
-A mood board.
+Building your brand can feel overwhelming at times.
+But one of the best ways to organize all of your ideas and nail all your design elements is to create a mood board to comprehensively visualize your brand story.

 Mood boards are an indispensable tool for building your brand.
 But what, exactly, is a mood board?
 What elements do you need to include in your board?
-And, most importantly, how can you use a branding mood board to inspire your team (and yourself) and build an impactful brand from the ground up?
+And, most importantly, how can you use photo collages to set it up and inspire your team (and yourself) to build an impactful brand from the ground up?
 These are all the points we will discuss below.

 Before we jump into how to build your brand with a mood board, let’s quickly cover what, exactly, a branding mood board is.